 Madeline stood still, as if she was having a debate in her mind.
 “Thank you two for giving me that push.
 By the time I finally woke up to what I could do, it might have been too late for the world.
 Now at least I have a choice…”

 Madeline began to visibly concentrate intensely.
 Suddenly she screamed and began to fall.
 Jon rushed over to support her, but by the time he got near her, suddenly, they were back to reality.
-Instead of where they were when they entered, they were now all standing on a small patch of Cornish countryside in the middle Cops and capes standing around them began shouting.
+Instead of where they were when they entered, they were now all standing on a small patch of Cornish countryside.
+Cops and capes standing around them began shouting.
 There was no trace of any hole of reality.

 Although she still looked as if she was suffering from the worst of all possible migraines, Madeline smiled at Amar.
 He could hear her in his mind.
-I think I might have burned out most of my powers, but Tenedam lives.
+I think I might have burned out most of my powers, but both Tenedam and Earth will live.

 Jon noticed that standing around were also hundreds of people, including the guards and the Grand Duke himself, all wearing business suits and dresses and casual clothes.
 From the confused chatter, he noticed that they must have had no memories of where they were, what had happened, and their former personalities.